-Section 7.
-Both parties agree that members must complete an annual physical, and provide proof of annual physical to the Human Resources Department, by July 31st of each year, unless unforeseen circumstances exist.
-If the member does not submit proof that member has completed the annual physical, then the member will be charged \$15.00 per paycheck payable towards employee health insurance premium effective subsequent plan year.
-This requirement may be met by the employee by providing a doctor's note indicating annual physical was completed.
+Both parties agree that members must complete an annual physical every year.
+If the member does not complete the annual physical then the member will be charged \$15.00 per paycheck payable towards employee health insurance premium effective subsequent plan year.
+This requirement may be met by the employee by providing a doctor's note indicating annual physical was completed only if there is an instance where the information is not available form the health carrier or Employee Health and Wellness Center.